Expert

 Shared equity needs careful consideration

-Because the Scottish Government takes an equity share, buyers should understand how that may affect future sale, repayment and remortgage decisions once full guidance is published.
+Because the Scottish Government takes an equity share, it’s worth understanding how that affects future sale, repayment and remortgage decisions before you commit.
+We can chat through what this means to you.

-Because the Scottish Government takes an equity share, buyers should understand how that may affect future sale, repayment and remortgage decisions once full guidance is published.
+Because the Scottish Government takes an equity share, it’s worth understanding how that affects future sale, repayment and remortgage decisions before you commit.
+We can chat through what this means to you.

 Proof of identity and address